timothyb89/cs314-tmcviz/README.md

 Other things to note:
 * A new TMCSimulator instance is created for every execution of "From file..."
 * What's displayed is the final state of each turn.
 This won't show anything if you make multiple changes to lights, etc on a single turn.
+Similarly, nothing will usually be shown on the first turn when no actions have been taken.

 Upcoming Features
 -----------------
-* Show trains (!).
-The beta currently available in Releases is an alpha / tech demo, and only displays light state.
-More specifically, train positions are kept track of, but not displayed (yet).
 * Individual method execution - see what specific commands do to your railmap
+* Visualize more: routes open / closed, ...

 Enhancements
 ------------